 aliquis latet error

 If you want to exchange links neomail me!
-I'll take people with the same theme or neopet species; remember I want to link to you! ;)
+I'll take people with the same theme or neopet species; remember I really really want to link to you! ;)

 Quote from Alan Watts

 aliquis latet error | 'Some (other) trick lies hidden.'
 (Vergil, Aeneid II 48) Aeneas retells the Trojan war; guess what he's referring to ;) Many ways to translate this I think.

 folium cecidit et iam putrefacit | A leaf fell and it is now rotting.

 carthage delenda est | 'Carthage must be destroyed.'
 The Roman senator Cato the Elder reportedly ended all his speeches with this, it's rather funny.it seems to me that as trees grow

 Background from Mariposa